Will Ferrell: 2011–2019: Career expansion

-Ferrell appeared in the 2011 music video for "Make Some Noise" by the Beastie Boys, in the front of a limo playing a cowbell.
-He stars in Casa de Mi Padre, a telenovela spoof comedy set in a ranch with Mexican stars Diego Luna and Gael García Bernal.
+Ferrell appeared in the 2011 music video for "Make Some Noise" by the Beastie Boys, playing a cowbell in front of a limo.
+He starred, along with Mexican stars Diego Luna and Gael García Bernal in Casa de Mi Padrea telenovela spoof comedy set on a ranch.
 The movie is told in melodramatic telenovela form and features English-language subtitles.
 He starred alongside Zach Galifianakis in the 2012 political comedy The Campaign, which garnered mediocre reviews and grossed $104 million against a budget of $95 million.
 Also in 2012, he appeared in the comedy Tim and Eric's Billion Dollar Movie and starred as Armando Álvarez in the Spanish-language comedy Casa de Mi Padre which was directed by frequent collaborator Matt Piedmont.

 In a 2014 poll taken as part of a commemorative SNL feature on Grantland, Ferrell was voted the best Saturday Night Live cast member of all time.
-On December 12, 2015, Ferrell appeared in the cold open of the show in character as George W. Bush.
+On December 12, 2015, Ferrell appeared in the cold open of the show as George W. Bush.
 He reprised this role when he returned as host in 2018.

-Ferrell and Red Hot Chili Peppers drummer Chad Smith, who have had a long-running joke feud over their similar appearance appeared on the May 22, 2014, episode of The Tonight Show Starring Jimmy Fallon for a charity drum-off battle.
+Ferrell and Red Hot Chili Peppers drummer Chad Smith, who have had a long-running joke feud over their similar appearance, appeared on the May 22, 2014, episode of The Tonight Show Starring Jimmy Fallon for a charity drum-off battle.
 Despite Smith clearly giving the better performance, Ferrell was named the winner and awarded a giant gold cowbell.
 Both were joined by Smith's Red Hot Chili Peppers bandmates for a performance of "Don't Fear the Reaper", with Ferrell playing cowbell.
 On June 10, 2014, Ferrell and Smith challenged Metallica drummer Lars Ulrich to a drum-off with Ferrell, saying Ulrich looks "eerily similar" to the two of them.
 Ulrich accepted the challenge two days later.